burraaook/Introduction-To-Programming-With-C/homework_04/README.md

 2- Reads number from command prompt, Prints if the input number is armstrong, palindrome, both or neither.
 - void check_armstrong_palindrome();

-3- Reads number from command prompt, Prints the sum of primes in the interval which is asked to user.
+3- Reads numbers from command prompt, Prints the sum of primes in the given interval.
 - void print_sum_of_primes();